adityapk00/zqw-docs/docs/troubleshooting.md

 ### Could not start embedded zcashd

-This means zec-qt-wallet couldn't start its embedded `zcashd` for some reason. zec-qt-wallet will show you another dialog box with the error reported from `zcashd` for debugging purposes as well.
+This means ZecWallet couldn't start its embedded `zcashd` for some reason.
+ZecWallet will show you another dialog box with the error reported from `zcashd` for debugging purposes as well.
 You might be able to solve this by simply restarting zec-qt-wallet, but if you repeatedly see this error, it might be one of the following reasons:

-* If you compiled zec-qt-wallet yourself and are running it: `zcashd` doesn't come with the GitHub repository, so you'll have to compile `zcashd` separately and copy it over into your zec-qt-wallet directory.
+* If you compiled ZecWallet yourself and are running it: `zcashd` doesn't come with the GitHub repository, so you'll have to compile `zcashd` separately and copy it over into your ZecWallet directory.
-* You might have corrupt zcash params: In this case, you may try deleting your params and letting zec-qt-wallet download them again.
+* You might have corrupt zcash params: In this case, you may try deleting your params and letting ZecWallet download them again.

-If all else fails, you can run an external `zcashd` and zec-qt-wallet will connect to it.
+If all else fails, you can run an external `zcashd` and ZecWallet will connect to it.

 ### Authentication error

-Normally, zec-qt-wallet can pick up the rpcuser/rpcpassword from [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf).
+Normally, ZecWallet can pick up the rpcuser/rpcpassword from [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf).
 If it doesn't for some reason, you can set the username/password in the **File->Settings** menu.
 If you are connecting to a remote node, make sure that `zcashd` on the remote machine is accepting connections from your machine.
 The target machine's firewall needs to allow connections from your host and also `zcashd` is set to be configured to accept connections from this host.

 !!! danger "Using the RPC port over a remote interface is NOT RECOMMENDED"
     Using the RPC port over a remote interface is NOT RECOMMENDED, because